Costco vs Walmart: Which Actually Saves You More Money?

 Meat and Dairy: Lower Per-Unit Pricing at Costco

-A hands-on comparison by Business Insider found that:
+A comparison by Business Insider found that:

-- Meat and dairy were often cheaper per pound at Costco
+- meat and dairy were often cheaper per pound at Costco,

-Key takeaway:
+Key Takeaway

-Costco wins on unit price, Walmart can win on upfront cost
+Costco wins on unit price.
+Walmart can win on upfront cost.

 Household Essentials: Costco Wins on Bulk Savings

-Costco typically offers better value on large-pack essentials:
+Costco typically offers stronger value on:

-- Toilet paper
+- paper towels,

 Fresh Produce: Walmart Is Often Cheaper

-- Walmart is the largest grocery retailer in the U.S.
+- Largest grocery retailer in the U.S.

 Membership Costs Matter